ASVAB Practice Test Free

 Options C and D present the exact opposite of that reasoning.

-20. Electronics Information - Sample Question
+ASVAB Electronics Information Question 2

 A force of 10 N(Newton) compresses two identical springs in parallel for 8 cm.
 What will be the total distance that four identical springs in series are compressed?